This site requires a more recent version of Adobe Flash Player to function properly.

 New product launches and increased spending on marketing

 Kimberly-Clark plans to launch new products gradually to create different product segments under the same brand.
-According to company management, the firm's strategic marketing spending is planned to increase faster than sales, primarily supporting product innovations, targeted growth initiatives and overall brand equity.
+According to company management, the firm's strategic marketing spending is expected to increase faster than sales, primarily supporting product innovations, targeted growth initiatives and overall brand equity.
 Research and development and selling expenses are also expected to rise faster than sales to support growth initiatives and to further improve capabilities.

-Strong international growth riding on increasing consumer demand in emerging markets of Asia Pacific, Latin America
+Strong international growth riding on increasing consumer demand in emerging markets of Asia Pacific & Latin America

 Growth in countries such as China also carries with it some inherent risks.
 For one, the company’s pricing structure will have to be revised significantly to suit the wallets of third-world consumers.
 The company will also have to step up its general advertising spend in order to attract new customers.
 Meanwhile, growth in emerging economies also exposes Kimberly-Clark to currency risks given the volatility relative to the dollar and euro.
-Kimberly-Clark’s investments in these regions certainly paid rich dividends over the past year as organic sales from the company’s international operations were 10% higher and operating profit higher by double-digits.
+Kimberly-Clark’s investments in these regions certainly paid rich dividends last year as organic sales from the company’s international operations were 10% higher and operating profit higher by double-digits.
 Diapers, in particular, offered some spectacular figures as volume sales grew by 45% in China, 20% in Russia and 15% in Brazil.

 How Does Trefis Modelling Work?